amisolution/ERC20-AMIS/README.md

 ## white-paper
 Token exchange whitepaper

 The last step to completing our rebranding process is upgrading our token to ‘AMIS Token’ (AMIS).
 This will be a 1:2000000000 token exchange.
 Meaning that you will have to exchange your old tokens for new tokens.
-You will receive te equivalent balance of AMIS tokens on your existing account address.
+You will receive the equivalent balance of AMIS tokens on your existing account address.

 This mini-whitepaper explains how this token exchange is executed.